blues/app-accelerators/08-power-quality-monitor/README.md

 When the device detects over or under voltage, current or power, or detects a change in these greater than the configured percentage, a power monitoring event is sent as above, with an additional property `alert` that lists the comma-separated reason(s) for the alert.
 Depending upon the cause of the alert, you may see one or more of these values present:

-* `undervoltage`, `overvoltage`: the measured RMS voltage is not within the bounds given by the environment variables.
+* `undervoltage`, `overvoltage`: the measured RMS voltage is not within the bounds set by the environment variables `alert_under_voltage` and `alert_over_voltage`.

-* `voltage`: the measured voltage changed by more than the specified percent (either an increase or decrease.)
+* `voltage`: the measured voltage changed by more than the percent specified in the environment variable `alert_change_voltage_percent`.

-* (Similarly, `current` and `power` generate alerts when these power aspects are too high or low, or change by the configured percentage.
+* `undercurrent`, `overcurrent`: the measured RMS current is not within the bounds set by the environment variables `alert_under_current_amps`, `alert_over_current_amps`.

+* `current`: the measured current changed by more than the percent specified in the environment variable `alert_change_current_percent`.

+* `underpower`, `overpower`: the measured active power is not within the bounds set by the environment variables  `alert_under_power_watts` and `alert_over_power_watts`.

+* `power`: the measured active power changed by more than the percent specified in the environment variable `alert_change_power_percent`.

 When an alert is triggered, it is immediately synched to Notehub.

 ## Routing Data out of Notehub

-Notehub supports a wide range of API endpoints by using the Route feature.
+Notehub supports forwarding data a wide range of API endpoints by using the Route feature.
 This can be used to forward your power monitoring data to external dashboards and alerts to a realtime notification service.
 Here we will use Twilio SMS API to send a notification to a phone number.

 For an introduction to Twilio SMS routes, please see our [Twilio SMS Guide](https://dev.blues.io/guides-and-tutorials/twilio-sms-guide/).